 - You can earn 2-4 four credits for work in an approved placement.
 The number of credits depends on the total number of hours that you work during the summer.

-- You must work a minimum of 140 hours and a maximum of 280 hours and must work for a minimum of 6 consecutive weeks.
+- You must work for a minimum of 6 consecutive weeks.

-- You will complete assignments for the course, including reading, listserv discussion, and reflective and analytical writing.
+- You will complete assignments for the course, including reading, online discussion, and reflective writing.

 The Application Process

 - You can apply for approval of a student-arranged placement anywhere in the country as long as you have internet access to participate in an online course.

 - You will need to include your resume and information about the placement including the name and contact number of your supervising attorney or judge.

 - You will be asked to confirm on your application that you have received an offer from the placement.

 - The student-arranged placement should be a non-profit, judicial, or government placement, which may include prosecution placements if you have not begun the Prosecutorial Justice Program.
 Students with public defender placements should apply to the Criminal Defense Practicum.

 - Private law firm placements and for-profit companies generally do not qualify, with the exception of some sports law or entertainment agencies.